ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Note that any node matched by more than one selector is kept as many times in the nodelist.

+So a child segment drills down one more level into the structure of the input value.

 ### Descendant Segment

 #### Syntax